Keeney Swamp State Forest

 If you are planning to camp for more than three nights or have a group of ten or more, you will need to obtain a permit from a forest ranger.
 Camping is not allowed within 150 feet of water, roads or trails.
 If you Build a fire do so with dead and downed wood only.

-Please note that camping is allowed on Keeney Swamp State Forest, but not on Keeney Swamp Wildlife Management Area.
+Please note that camping is allowed on Keeney Swamp State Forest, but not on Keeney Swamp WMA.

 New York State Snowmobile Corridor Trail 3D passes through Keeney Swamp State Forest.

 State lands belong to all of us.
 Please help care for this area and enhance the enjoyment of it for all people by observing these simple guidelines.